- the Roman numeral 50.

 definition.
 In the SI, volumes are to be measured

-in cubic meters or power-of-ten multiples thereof, not in liters.
+in cubic meters, not in liters.
 However,

 states that the liter "may be employed as a special name for the cubic decimeter."